France has become one of the most sought-after study-abroad destinations.

 11. ERASMUS+ Mobility Scholarships for Foreign Students

 Erasmus+ is a course that supports education, training, youth, and sports in Europe.
-Students can benefit from a mobility bursary for studying in different countries.
+Students can benefit from a mobility bursary when studying abroad.

 The Erasmus Mundus joint postgraduate program offers scholarships to top students for one or two years.
 Several French institutions offer joint PG programs.

 It also provides mobility scholarships for enrolled students with bilateral agreements with France.
-It comprises transportation and housing costs.
+These scholarships cover transportation and housing costs.

 How to apply?